School of the Epiphany: Communication

 The school sends out a Wednesday envelope every first and last Wednesdays of the month.
 In it is the newsletter (the Epiphany Times) and various flyers regarding upcoming events for the school.
 Each teacher has an e-mail address with the school's server and phone extension; most middle school teachers prefer e-mail as a means of communication, for they are supplied with Apple laptops each year.

 All students have online access to their progress reports (when the teachers have updated them) and classroom calendars, which informs one about daily assignments and upcoming tests.

 Student life

 There are about 300 students.
 Students start school 8:00 am everyday and school ends at 3:00-3:15 p.m.
 Before classes start there is a morning prayer and the Pledge of Allegiance which the students recite.

 Daily Schedule

 Epiphany starts every school day at 8:00 a.m..
-On Mondays, students are let out at 12:35 p.m.; on every other day, classes are dismissed at 3:00-3:15 p.m.
+On Mondays, students are let out at 2:00 or 12:35 p.m.; on every other day, classes are dismissed at 3:00-3:15 p.m.
 Church is attended daily by a class.
 Four days a week students fill in their day with one of the four following classes: Physical Education, Makerspace, Art, or Spanish.